 In Memoriam, We Pause and Give Thanks

 There is no question that this is a special time of year.
-It is a time when we pause to give thanks to those who have made the ultimate sacrifice so that we can enjoy the freedom and values that define our nation.
+It is a time when we pause to give thanks in memoriam to those who have made the ultimate sacrifice so that we can enjoy the freedom and values that define our nation.
 For those who have witnessed this first-hand this holiday is often hallmarked by a heavy heart as we vividly recall the individuals who made the ultimate sacrifice.
-For me, that involves the faces and memories of Sergeant Alan Sherman, Corporal John Todd and Lance Corporal Patrick Adle whom I served with in the United States Marine Corps.
+For me, that involves the faces and memories of Sergeant Alan Sherman, Corporal John Todd and Lance Corporal Patrick Adle whom I served with in the United States Marine Corps, as well as hometown friend U.S. Army 1st Lieutenant Michael J. Cleary.

 Of course, after 11 years of war so many Americans now understand this in ways not appreciated since the greatest generation.
 After all, Operation Iraqi and Enduring Freedom have claimed 6,440 American service members.
 The result, almost everyone of us now knows directly, or indirectly, a father, brother, son, mother, sister or daughter who never made it home from these conflicts.
 Never to experience another word of affirmation, loving embrace or Memorial Day these individuals gave their lives so that our generation, and those that follow, may continue to enjoy the freedoms we have today.
 The corresponding number of tears associated with these deaths is countless.
 The lost memories, and the lifetimes of achievement never to be fulfilled, simply can’t be given a value as a life foregone for others is the definition of invaluable.